Aardvark Firefox Extension

 Using Aardvark

 As you glide the mouse over the page, you will see a red rectangle framing each element under the cursor.
 You will also see a little yellow caption showing the HTML element type and its class or id if they exist.
-Pressing certain keys on the keyboard (see below) will do various things, as descibed in the Keystroke list below.
+Pressing certain keys on the keyboard (see below) will do various things, as described in the Keystroke list below.

 The Keystrokes